gvwilson/sensibleadventures/maddy-roo/old.md

 the bot replied.
 "This one is analyzing the gap in its database.
 It is clearly deliberate.
-Something erased the existence of this facility.
-That is unlikely to be good news," it added bleakly.
+This one's memory has been tampered with."

 Forty steps, fifty...
-"Maybe you just can't find it because we knocked that thing off you," Maddy suggested to fill the silence.
+"Is it because of that thing we knocked off you?"

 "Negative.
 The regulator was an involuntary alteration."
-Its chest light brightened angrily for a moment.
+Its chest light brightened momentarily as if it was scowling.
 "Lasercase attaches them to whatever bots it can catch, then uses them to catch more bots."